cs298-398f23/trueColorsWebApp/README.md

 The True Colors Personality Test should successfully be running.
 As you progress through the test, each set of questions should be loading in, as well.

 **It is important to note that the project will be running on a development server.
 This should NOT be the case in a production deployment.**

+### 7. Creating the Ec2 Instance

+- On AWS ec2, click create Instance

+ -- Select Name As: TrueColorsWebApp

+-- Select Image As: AMI: Amazon Linux 2 AMI (HVM)

+-- Select Instance Type as: t2.micro

+-- Key Pair (Login): vockey

+-- Network Settings: Allow SSH traffic from anywhere, allow HTTP traffic from the internet

+-- Click create instance

+# Now in a new terminal window, run the following commands

+- `ssh -i ~/.ssh/labsuser.pem ec2-user@<IPv4 addrress or DNS>` (without `<>` characters)

+- `sudo yum install -y git`

+- `git clone <repo>` (without `<>` characters)

+- `cd trueColorsWebApp`

+- `python3 -m venv .venv`

+- `source .venv/bin/activate`

+- `pip install -r requirements.txt`

+- #Now open a new terminal window (don't delete the old one) and run the following commands:

+- `sudo amazon-linux-extras install mariadb10.5`

+- `sudo systemctl start mariadb`

+- `sudo mysql_secure_installation`
+   - After running this command, it will prompt you to click return if you don't have a previous password.
+Just enter return
+   - After that, you will be asked a series of Y/N questions.
+For the first one, enter N. After that, enter Y for the rest.
+   - On the first Y, you will be prompted to create a password and confirm the password.
+Please do that.

+- mariadb -u root -p
+    - You will be prompted to enter your password.
+This is the same password you created in the previous step.
+Please enter the password and enter return

+- Create db

+- Insert db

+# Once you finish these commands, go back to the previous terminal window where you cloned the github repo, and enter the following:

+- `sudo /home/ec2-user/trueColorsWebApp/.venv/bin/gunicorn -w4 --bind 0.0.0.0:80 --chdir /home/ec2-user/trueColorsWebApp "server:create_app()"`